ZjTan4/CMPUT404-assignment-css-hell/README.md

 <b> In 1.html </b>

 - add `<link rel="stylesheet" href="styles.css">`
-- remove the style tags in the 1.html, and add them to the style sheet in styles.css.
+- remove the style tags in the 1.html, and add them to the style sheet in `styles.css`.

 <b> In 2.html </b>

 - add `<link rel="stylesheet" href="styles.css">`
-- remove the style tags in the 2.html, and merge them into the style sheet in the styles.css.
+- remove the style tags in the 2.html, and merge them into the style sheet in the `styles.css`.
 That is, add the items that does not previously exist in the sheet, and modify the existing ones so that the styles of the pages doesn't change sharply.

 <b> In 3.html </b>

 - add `<link rel="stylesheet" href="styles.css">`
-- remove the style tags in the 2.html, and merge them into the style sheet in the styles.css.
+- remove the style tags in the 2.html, and merge them into the style sheet in the `styles.css`.
 That is, add the items that does not previously exist in the sheet, and modify the existing ones so that the styles of the pages doesn't change sharply.

 <b> In styles.css </b>

 - add `background-color: wheat;` to the body tag, to make the background color of the pages look paper-like.
 - add `font-family: sans-serif` to the header tag `h1, h2, h3, h4, h5, h6` and the paragraph tag `p`, to theme the header and paragraph and make the page look old. (`serif` makes little difference, `sans-serif` looks better)
+- add `font-size: large` to make the font of paragraph larger so that it looks more comfortable.
-- add `border-radius: 8px` to the image tag `img` to make the edges and corners of images to look softer.
+- add `border-radius: 10px` to the image tag `img` to make the edges and corners of images to look softer.

 # Reference